 There are various recipes for disaster in drafting and negotiating such business contracts.
 Clearly, contracts prepared by those with a shallow understanding of how the intellectual property rights to be licensed operate can lead to some extremely undesirable results.
 Ignoring or providing tacit attention to regulating authorities can result in provisions of an contract that are unenforceable or entire contracts that are essentially invalid.
 In short, the negotiation and preparation of business contracts should never be equated to the preparation of the simpler, ordinary contracts, which usually involve much shorter time spans and more easily understood property rights.

-The Firm can provide a full spectrum of commercial contract services to our clients with focuses on corporate, intellectual property and technology law and is able to assist in structuring and negotiating complex commercial contacts.
-We can assist clients of all types (from middle market to start-ups in high tech, financial, entertainment, publishing, marketing and other industries) on business and marketing issues and strategies (including risk management), the protection and exploitation of creative and technological works (including trademarks, copyrights and patents), litigation management, and other intellectual property, Internet and technology matters, including website and intellectual property audits, strategic alliances, website agreements, software development, licensing, merchandising and other service contracts.
+Pinsky Law Professional Corporation (the "Pinsky Law") can provide a full spectrum of commercial contract services to our clients with focuses on corporate, intellectual property and technology law and is able to assist in structuring and negotiating complex commercial contacts.
+Pinsky Law can assist clients of all types (from middle market to start-ups in high tech, financial, entertainment, publishing, marketing and other industries) on business and marketing issues and strategies (including risk management), the protection and exploitation of creative and technological works (including trademarks, copyrights and patents), litigation management, and other intellectual property, Internet and technology matters, including website and intellectual property audits, strategic alliances, website agreements, software development, licensing, merchandising and other service contracts.

 A niche status and use of technology